This spot has been added by

-Between the white sand, the black rocks, the turquoise water, or the pink flamingos, Las Bachas offers strikingly colorful and contrasted views.
-This wild site, located north of the Santa Cruz Island, is only accessible by sea.
-The shallow seabed close to the beach lends itself nicely to beautiful explorations using fins, mask, and snorkel.
-The program includes green turtles, rays, parrotfish, and even some silvertip sharks.
+With its white sand, black rocks, turquoise water and pink flamingos, Las Bachas offers strikingly colorful scenery.
+This wild site, located north of Santa Cruz Island, is only accessible by sea.
+The shallow seabed close to the beach is visited by green sea turtles, rays, parrotfish, and some whitetip reef sharks.

-Enter the water directly from the sand beach, close to the rocks.
+Enter the water directly from the sand beach, near the rocks.

-The recommended snorkeling area covers the tip of the black rocks, on the western extremity of the beach.
+The recommended snorkeling area covers the rocky point at the western tip of the beach.

-When leaving the beach, you will be swimming through a shallow area (↕0.5-1.5m/1,5-5ft).
-The seabed is of no great interest here but is an ideal place to observe close up butterflyfish, parrotfish, and dusky wrasses.
-If you scan the rocks carefully, you may also spot numerous large-banded blennies, which are very ubiquitous in the Galapagos.
+From the beach, you will first swim in a shallow area (↕0.5-1.5m/1,5-5ft).
+The seabed is poor but it is a good location to spot butterflyfish, parrotfish, and dusky wrasses.
+If you closely look at the rocks, you may also spot large-banded blennies, which are very common in the islands.

-As you swim away further from the beach close to the rocks, the height of the water will gradually increase, and the underwater landscape will diversify.
-It is there, in the rocky areas at medium depth (↕2-4m/6-12ft), that the underwater life is most abundant.
+Swimming further away from the beach, the depth will gradually increase, and the underwater landscape become more diverse.
+It is in these rocky areas (↕2-4m/6-12ft) that sea life is more abundant.

-It is in this calm water that Galápagos green turtles also come and feed on the algae-covered rocks.
-Very common on this site (Las Bachas is an important egg-laying site for these species), it is easy to get up close and take pictures of them.
+You will probably encounter here Galápagos green turtles feeding on the algae-covered rocks.
+Very common at this spot (Las Bachas is an important nesting site for this species), they are not shy and it is easy to take pictures of them.

-Offering easy access directly from the beach and being a rather shallow spot, this snorkeling spot is perfectly suitable for beginners and for children.
+Offering easy access directly from the beach and being a rather shallow spot, Las Bachas is suitable for beginners and for children.

-Las Bachas is a beach located on the uninhabited area of the Santa Cruz Island and is only accessible by the sea.
-Food and beverages are taken care by cruise and boat-trip operators.
-Bring water with you to the beach.
+Las Bachas is a beach located in an uninhabited area of Santa Cruz Island and is only accessible by the sea.
+Food and beverages are provided by cruise and day trip operators.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.